-- Don’t try to pitch articles that are more to promote your your own web site or client site.
-Pitch article that are a clear benefit to the publication.
+- Don’t try to pitch articles that are more to promote your own website or client site.
+Pitch articles that are a clear benefit to the publication.
 There is no quicker way to a person’s spam filter than to market articles like this.

 Sample Query Letter: